numixproject/numix-labs/README.md

 Installation
 ============
-Run the ./INSTALL script to choose the distribution logo (Ubuntu, by default) and the Gnome menu icon.
+Run the ./INSTALL script to install all the icon themes and fix as many of the hardcoded icons as possible.
 If run as root, the script will copy the iconsets to /usr/share/icons to made them available to all users.
-Some default icons used by Rhythmbox may be also replaced.
 Run ./UNINSTALL as root to restore defaults icons.

 Launchpad PPA